 “I take pride in being a father,” he tells me.

 And I don’t doubt him.
 Earlier this year Adam started kindergarten.
 And next year, Ashley will start pre-K. Each time I visit the family, Adam shows me a new set of Lego toys while Ashley, who’s more guarded and protective of her home, makes sure I play nice with her brother.
 They’re both amazing.

 Back at the booth, my blueberry pie arrives.
 In only a moment, the rich oozing sweetness of the first bite reminds of why I love this place so much, and how it’s been a while.
 I gobble it up in minutes.
-Across from me, Tom finds his liver to be “surprisingly pretty good.”
+Across from me, Jared finds his liver to be “surprisingly pretty good.”

 And I’m glad he came out to play the friend this evening, knowing he’s got so much on his plate all at once these days.